Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

 The University may also disclose student account and financial aid information without the student’s consent to the student’s parents if the parent requests the information in writing; completes the Parent Certification section of the Authorization for Release of Confidential Information to Parents; and provides evidence that the student is his or her dependent for federal income tax purposes.
 The University may also disclose their son or daughter, or if their son or daughter is under the age of 21 and has violated a federal, state or local law or any University rule or policy concerning the use or possession of alcohol or a controlled substance.

 Information from student disciplinary or counseling files is considered a confidential, educational record and is not available to unauthorized persons on campus.
 To comply with federal law, as well as for reasons of confidentiality, disciplinary records/files may not be released to anyone off-campus unless under legal compulsion or in cases where the safety of persons or property is involved.
 A student’s disciplinary record/file may only be reviewed by the student within the confines of the Benedictine University campus and the guidelines designated by the appropriate University administrator, generally the Dean of Students.
 Only the student and authorized persons may have access to such records.
 The University will take all reasonable steps to ensure that the confidentiality of student educational records is maintained.
 Information shared in a mental health counseling session is confidential and cannot be shared.
 An exception to confidentiality regarding counseling records may exist 1) in a situation in which the student client authorizes a release of information in written form, 2) the student client was accessed to be a danger to themselves or others, 3) the student client's counseling records were subpoenaed, or 4) reporting involving child abuse or neglect were required by law.
-Even in these cases, the student client would be informed if possible and no more information than necessary would be released Any questions concerning the student’s rights and responsibilities under FERPA should be referred to the Office of the Registrar or the compliance officer.
+Even in these cases, the student client would be informed if possible and no more information than necessary would be released Any questions concerning the student’s rights and responsibilities under FERPA should be referred to the Office of the Registrar or the compliance officer. maintained.